-6. Root Mapping Report (RMR)
+6. Root Mapping Report

-6.1 What is a RMR?
+6.1.1 What is a Root Mapping Report?

-A Root Mapping Report (RMR) provides information on the roots that are located along a particular line of excavation.
+A Root Mapping Report provides information on the roots that are located along a particular line of excavation.
 This information is used to determine whether the sitting of a proposed building or structure is appropriate.
 It is used to help calculate the level of root severance that would result from the proposed works and therefore the impact the proposed works may have on the structural stability of the tree and its likely capacity to survive such works.

-Generally, information such as root numbers, depth and diameter are obtained by using sensitive methods of excavation such as hand excavating or pneumatic tools to dig a trench down to a specified depth along the line of the proposed excavations.
+Generally, information such as root numbers, depth and diameter is obtained by using sensitive methods of excavation such as hand excavating or pneumatic tools to dig a trench down to a specified depth along the line of the proposed excavations.

-6.2 Who should prepare a RMR?
+6.1.2 Who should prepare a Root Mapping Report?